deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

 - **AI Services Used:** OpenAI (GPT-4o, Sora 2), Google AI Studio (Gemini 2.5)
 - **Output:** 3 UGC videos uploaded to Google Drive

-### 5.2 Downloading the Workflow
+### 5.2 Obtaining the Workflow

+The UGC Content Creation workflow is available as a premium digital asset and is **not included** in this public repository.

+**To obtain the workflow:**

+1. Purchase access to the workflow through the designated platform
+2. Download the workflow package (ZIP file)
+3. Extract the contents, which include:
+   - `ugc_workflow.json` - The complete n8n workflow file
+   - `README.md` - Setup and usage instructions
-1. Navigate to the `workflow/` folder in this repository
+   - `workshop_link.md` - Link to this GitHub workshop repository

-2. Open `ugc_workflow.json` in a text editor
+4. Open `ugc_workflow.json` in a text editor
-3. Copy the entire JSON contents
+5. Copy the entire JSON contents (or use the file directly)

    > **Note:** The workflow file contains all nodes, connections, and configurations.
 You'll need to update the credentials after importing.

-### 5.2 Importing the Workflow into n8n
+### 5.3 Importing the Workflow into n8n

 1. Log into your n8n instance
 2. Click **Workflows** in the left sidebar (or use the **Overview** page)